 During resurfacing works, there is potential for temporary adverse impacts on the water environment.
-Potential changes in water quality e.g., from pollution events (either by accidental spillage of sediments, particulate matter, chemicals, fuels or by mobilisation of these in surface water caused by rain) during works have the could result in direct or indirect effect on surrounding waterbodies such as Pinkerton Burn, Drain1, Drain2 and the balancing pond all found within 50m of the scheme.
+Potential changes in water quality e.g., from pollution events (either by accidental spillage of sediments, particulate matter, chemicals, fuels or by mobilisation of these in surface water caused by rain) during works have the potential to have a direct or indirect effect on surrounding waterbodies.

-However, all works will be restricted to the M90 southbound carriageway and there will be no requirement to enter any watercourses, as such there is limited risk for direct impacts.
-Furthermore, the potential for direct or indirect pollution incident to a waterbody is considered unlikely e.g., experience gained from BEAR maintenance schemes elsewhere on the network has shown that where standard best working practice is adopted (e.g., adherence to SEPA GPPs, utilisation of drain covers or similar, etc.), water quality is protected.
+However, there are no classified or unclassified waterbodies spanned by, culverted beneath, or which share direct connectivity with the scheme extents.
+In addition, given the restriction of the works to the existing A720 WB carriageway boundary, there is limited potential for direct impacts to nearby waterbodies, the closest of which, 'Pond one' and 'Dean Burn', lie approx. 20m and 35m south of the scheme extents, respectively.
+Furthermore, the potential for a direct pollution incident within a waterbody is also unlikely e.g., experience gained from BEAR maintenance schemes elsewhere on the network has shown that where standard best working practice is adopted (e.g., adherence to SEPA GPPs or PPGs, utilisation of drain covers or similar, etc.), water quality is protected.